 RULE 25: Weather-Related Issues – The Tournament Directors reserves the right to modify, reschedule, or cancel the tournament due to inclement weather.
 The Tournament Directors has the right to move or reschedule games, as well as the right to shorten game lengths.
 Team entry fees are non-refundable.

-RULE 26a: Scoring in Qualifying (Pool) Play – Games will be scored according to the following: 3 points for a win 1 point for a tie 0 points for a loss.
-Tiebreakers – Ties in standings between two teams will be broken by: 1) Head to head results between tied teams; 2) Goal differential (max of 5 per game); 3) Fewest goals conceded; 4) Most goals scored (max 5 per game); 5) Tournament Director decision.
-Ties between three or more teams will be broken by: 1) Goal differential; 2) Fewest goals allowed; 3) Goals scored; 4) Tournament Director decision.
+RULE 26a: Standings and Tiebreakers in Qualifying (Pool) Play – Games will be scored according to the following: 3 points for a win, 1 point for a tie, and 0 points for a loss.
+Ties in standings between two or more teams will be broken by: 1) Head to head results between tied teams; 2) Goal differential (max of 5 per game); 3) Fewest goals conceded; 4) Most goals scored (max 5 per game); 5) Tournament Director decision.

-RULE 26b: Scoring in Bracket Play – Bracket games cannot end in a tie and there is not time in the schedule for overtime.
-Therefore in the event of a tie, the team scoring first will be declared the winner (exception: a Final, see rule 27).
-If the teams tie 0-0, both teams will be sent home.
-Just kidding.
-Send them to the tourney HQ for Rock, Paper, Scissors, best of three or tournament director decision.
+RULE 26b: Tiebreakers in Bracket Play – Bracket games cannot end in a tie and there is not time in the schedule for overtime.
+Therefore in the event of a tie, the team scoring first will be declared the winner (exception: a Final, see rule 26c).
+If the teams tie 0-0, both teams will be sent home (just kidding).
+A 0-0 tie should be decided using a 3-minute-max golden goal overtime and then rock-paper-scissors best of 3.

-RULE 27: Final Overtime – Qualifying pool games may end in a tie.
-Only Final Games shall play into overtime.
-Golden Goal Overtime Period: Playoff Overtime shall consist of one 3-minute “golden goal” overtime period with a coin toss to decide kick-off/direction.
-The first team to score in overtime is the winner.
-Shootout:.
-If no team has scored in the 3-minute overtime, the winner shall be decided in a shootout with a coin toss to decide team-kicking order.
+RULE 26c: Final Overtime – Final games have a different tiebreaker process: a Golden Goal Overtime Period and a Golden Goal Shootout.
+Finals Overtime shall consist of one 3-minute “golden goal” overtime period.
+The first team to score in overtime wins.
+Golden Goal Shootout: if no team has scored in the 3-minute overtime, the winner shall be decided in a shootout with a coin toss to decide team-kicking order.
 Three players from each team remaining on the field at the end of the overtime period will be the only players to kick for their team.
 The 3 players will alternate in a sudden death penalty kick format until one team scores unanswered.

 RULE 28: Uniforms – All players must wear matching colored shirts.
 In the event of a conflict, the team that changes will be based on a) mutual agreement by coaches; b) rock, paper, scissors; or c) coin toss.
 Pinnies can be worn to resolve a uniform conflict.